 The mnemonic device “STAR” will help you check in with your body from time to time.
 For example, an unexplained tender area in your back accompanied by restricted range of motion when you rotate your torso could be a sign of somatic dysfunction.
 Discuss your symptoms with your therapist before treatment to get the best possible outcome.

-Myofascial release is a form of soft tissue therapy used to treat somatic dysfunction – the impaired or altered function of the musculo-skeletal system.
+Like other massage modalities, Myofascial Release is a form of soft tissue therapy used to treat somatic dysfunction – the impaired or altered function of the musculoskeletal system.
 This system is made up of the body’s bones, muscles, cartilage, tendons, ligaments, joints, and the fascial web.

-Myofascial release treats inflammation, fibrosis, and thickening of the connective tissue by releasing the uneven tightness in injured fascia.
+Myofascial techniques particularly treat inflammation, fibrosis, and thickening of the connective tissue by releasing the uneven tightness in injured fascia.
 This is accomplished by relaxing contracted muscles, increasing circulation, increasing venous and lymphatic drainage, and stimulating the stretch reflex of muscles and overlying fascia.